Caregiver, Your Health Matters Too

-Learning to balance the highs and lows, while also taking care of yourself at the same time, is not easy to do, but it’s essential.
-In fact, many caregivers will often neglect their own health and put the health of their loved one first.
+Learning to balance the highs and lows while also taking care of yourself at the same time is not easy to do, but it’s essential.
+In fact, many caregivers will often neglect their own health and put the health of their loved ones first.

-However, think about this example: If you have ever flown on a plane, one of the key safety instructions given by the attendant before take-off is to put your oxygen mask on first so that you may be able to effectively help others around you in the event something happens.
+However, think about this example: If you have ever flown on a plane, one of the top safety instructions given by the attendant before take-off is to put your oxygen mask on first so that you may be able to help others around you in the event something happens effectively.

 If your physical, emotional and mental health is starting to deteriorate due to the stress of caregiving, don’t be afraid to ask for help.
 Staying on top of your medical checkups, exercising regularly, getting proper rest and nutrition, and taking time off without feeling guilty is very important.

 At Stone County Rehabilitation & Nursing Center, we understand the responsibilities you shoulder, and we are here to help.
 If you are overwhelmed and/or need assistance, please do not hesitate to contact us at 601.928.1889 for more information about our services.
 Remember, your well-being — your quality of life — matters too.